TOP THRILL DRAGSTER: The Inside Track on Cedar Point’s “Coaster Wars” Icon from High Octane Origins to Relaunch

 Cedar Point itself seemed to put those rumors to rest in July 2023 when “CP Racing” photo spots appeared along the Dragster midway, adorning construction walls with invitations to “JOIN THE TEAM – 2024” and “GET REVVVED UP,” all centered on an announcement due August 1, 2023.

-Though Zamperla had been on the short list of fans’ potential manufacturers for the reborn ride, many considered it a long-shot.
-After all, despite being credited for nearly 400 roller coasters, a vast majority of Zamperla’s portfolio is made of kiddie and family coasters.
+Though the Italian ride designer had been on some fans’ short list of potential manufacturers for the reborn ride, many considered it a long-shot.
+After all, despite being credited for nearly 400 roller coasters, a vast, vast majority of Zamperla’s portfolio is made of kiddie and family coasters.
 (The company’s real bread and butter is the flat ride business, including the omnipresent Disk’O and the increasingly widespread NebulaZ.)

-Zamperla has just a few major roller coasters in its history, with the best known probably being Thunderbolt In Luna Park at New York’s Coney Island (a park which Zamperla itself operates).
+Zamperla has just a few major roller coasters in its history, with the best known probably being Thunderbolt in Luna Park at New York’s Coney Island (a park which Zamperla itself operates).
 Unlikely as the manufacturer may have been to tackle one of the highest profile re-launches of one of the most legendary roller coasters on Earth, under Zamperla’s watch, the remains of Top Thrill Dragster would indeed evolve…

 Relaunch

-In 2024, Cedar Point would officially hit the racetrack once more with TOP THRILL 2.
+It was official… In 2024, Cedar Point would officially hit the racetrack once more with TOP THRILL 2.
 (Yes, that’s the ride’s official full name, proving that some things never change at Cedar Fair.)

 Name aside, Zamperla’s solution for the revived Dragster would clearly be rooted in necessity.

-As expected, the ride would strip out Intamin’s problematic hydraulic launch system as well as the ride’s trains (the cause of the 2019 accident) in favor of LSMs – linear synchronous motors lining the launch track and using electromagnetism to propel new, Zamperla-produced rolling stock.
+As expected, the ride would strip out Intamin’s problematic hydraulic launch system as well as the ride’s trains (the cause of the 2019 accident) in favor of LSMs – linear synchronous motors – lining the launch track and using electromagnetism to propel new, Zamperla-produced rolling stock.
+The combination of Zamperla’s LSMs and new trains would in effect be a very big, very splashy, and very risky proof of concept for the company’s “Lightning” coaster model – their would-be high-profile entry into the ranks of a major manufacturer.

 That left the announcement as something between a hype session and a funeral dirge.
 After all, on paper, the Zamperla iteration of the ride would fall well short of the original ride’s signature statistic – that 0 to 120 mile per hour all-at-once launch.

 Of course, it’s also easy to see why some enthusiasts were immensely disappointed by the announcement.
-It’s not just because a year of fan-made Planet Coaster variations introduced ideas not included in the ride’s final form – it’s because Top Thrill 2 would inherently emphasize a different aspect of the experience than the original.
+It’s not just because a year of fan-made Planet Coaster variations introduced ideas not included in the ride’s final form; it’s because Top Thrill 2 would inherently emphasize a different aspect of the experience than the original.

-I think this article deserves an update that mentions the debacle of the past three months.
+1. I think this article deserves an update that mentions the debacle of the past three months.
 Though maybe that should wait until we actually know something…

 Hopefully the story will have a happy ending, and this doesn’t get moved into Lost Legends.